raspberrypilearning/create-your-own-world/en/step_7.md

 Can you add some treasure for the player to find?

-Mke the `treasure chest` sprite appear only in room 3, and have it say 'Well done!' when the player sprite touches it.
+Make the `treasure chest` sprite appear only in room 3, and have it say 'Well done!' when the `player` sprite touches it.

 ![screenshot](images/world-treasure.png)